History of David Game College

 In addition to having parts of the Roman Wall, the College building also has a beautiful stained-glass window just near the main entrance that celebrates the heroic acts of those who fought and died in the First World War.
 This very noticeable and elegant feature is situated near the main entrance adjacent to the original staircase that takes you to Reception.
 Also, as you walk in the front entrance you immediately notice (because you step on it!) a tiled crest (Sir John’s own coat of arms), which depicts a grasping hand holding a fish.
 This image helps to remind all students to seize the opportunity, grasp the chance of new learning and appreciate new experiences.
 These are very much part of David Game College’s values.
-During 2016-17, the Principal, Mr David Game invested millions of pounds into the re-development of the building and brought it back to become a vibrant and modern educational establishment.
+During 2016-17, the Founder and Co-Principal, Mr David Game invested millions of pounds into the re-development of the building and brought it back to become a vibrant and modern educational establishment.
 It now has excellent facilities, including:

 · Three new purpose-build university- style laboratories

 · A spacious art room with excellent natural light